-My view is that a single-shot rifle such as the Ruger No.1 is a sensible choice because it is very easy to load/unload/make safe even when poking it out of a vehicle window.
+My view is that a single-shot rifle such as the Ruger No.1 is a sensible choice because it is very easy to load, unload and make safe.
+(Even when it’s being poked out of a vehicle window.)

-However, if you prefer a bolt or lever-action rifle it really doesn’t matter provided you learn to handle it safely and accurately and, just as important, be seen to be safe by anyone else who may be present.
+However, if you prefer a bolt or lever-action rifle for shooting foxes it really doesn’t matter provided you learn to handle it safely and accurately and, just as important, be seen to be safe by anyone else who may be present.

 Cost can be anything you like.

-Second-hand rifles are readily available and when I last spoke to DJ Litt’s of Newport (01633 250 025) they had an excellent Ruger No.1 in .223 available second-hand at a tempting price.
+Second-hand rifles are readily available, I recently spotted an excellent Ruger No.1 in .223 available at a tempting price.

-Any modern rifle is likely to be plenty accurate but the most important thing is to get a good telescopic sight and a set of quality mounts.
-When shooting small targets, particularly at night, you really mustn’t spoil the ship for a ha’porth of tar.
+New rifles start from about £500, up to whatever your budget allows you to pay.
+Any modern rifle is likely to be extremely accurate.
+However the most important thing is to get a good telescopic sight and a set of quality mounts.
+When shooting small targets, particularly at night, you really mustn’t scrimp on your purchases.

-Get the very best ‘scope and mounts that your budget will stand.
+Get the very best scope and mounts that your wallet will stand.

 Cartridge and calibre are equally a personal choice.
-Cost of ammo is not really a consideration unless you intend to fire thousands of rounds per annum.
+Cost of ammunition is not really a consideration unless you intend to fire thousands of rounds per annum.